Our contact details

 Applicable law and competent courts

-This policy is subject to French law.
-In the event of a dispute, and in the event that an amicable agreement cannot be reached, the competent courts shall be those of the jurisdiction of the Paris Court of Appeals, notwithstanding multiple defendants or third-party proceedings.
+Otherwise, the policy is subject to French law.
+In the event of a dispute, and if an amicable agreement cannot be reached, the competent courts shall be those of the jurisdiction of the Paris Court of Appeals, notwithstanding multiple defendants or third-party proceedings.